-Malta is a small nation off the southern coast of Sicily, comprised of five islands – only two of which (Island of Malta and Gozo) are really inhabited year-round.
-Malta is growing increasingly popular as an expat destination because of the friendliness of the people, the proximity to other EU nations, and the beauty of the natural landscape and climate.
+Malta, also known as the Maltese archipelago, is a small nation off the southern coast of Sicily.
+Three islands – Malta, Gozo and Comino make up the country.
+Malta is becoming increasingly popular as an expat destination because of the friendliness of the people, the proximity to other EU nations, and the beauty of the natural landscape and climate.

-The climate in Malta is considered Mediterranean, characterized by very mild winters and warm/hot summers (some say it’s the best climate in the world).
+The climate in Malta is considered Mediterranean.
+It’s characterized by mild winters and hot summers (some say it’s the best climate in the world).
 Average yearly temperatures hover around 73°F, with average winter temperatures around 64°F and average summer temperatures around 82°F.

-Pair paradise climate with the fact that Malta is one of the most multilingual nations in the world, and you can see why it is so popular among expats.
-Recent polls conclude that nearly 100% of the population in Malta speak Maltese, 88% speak English, 66% speak Italian, and 17% speak French.
-English and Maltese were also cited as the most preferred languages by the local population, so the culture shock of moving abroad to Malta will be less severe.
-At present, both English and Maltese are listed as official national languages.
+Malta is extremely popular among expats because it’s one of the most multilingual nations on the world.
+Recent polls show that people living in Malta speak a wide-range of languages – nearly 100% speak Maltese, 88% speak English, 66% speak Italian, and 17% speak French.
+Furthermore, the local population also cited English and Maltese as their most preferred languages.
+Therefore, the culture shock of moving abroad to Malta will be less severe.
+At present, the official languages of Malta are English and Maltese.

 Domestically, Malta is similarly safe for foreigners.
-As with any location, there are certain areas to be avoided at night, but crime against tourists is generally rare.
-Violent personal attacks are even rarer, and the primary form of crime against foreigners involves petty theft, pick pocketing, theft from parked cars, etc.
+As with any location, it’s necessary to avoid certain areas at night, though crime against tourists is generally rare.
+Violent personal attacks are even rarer; the primary form of crime against foreigners being petty theft, pick pocketing, theft from parked cars, etc.

-In order to move abroad to Malta long-term, future expats will need to obtain a certain form of residency permit (link to Live in Malta).
-There are two primary types to choose from, depending on your intentions:
+In order to move abroad to Malta long-term, future expats will need to obtain a certain form of residency permit.
+Depending on your intentions, there are two primary types to choose from:

-The ordinary form of residency abroad in Malta is meant for those who wish to work while residing in the country and register a tax residence in Malta to capitalize on the country’s low tax jurisdiction.
-Once you have found a job and applied (and been approved) for a Maltese work permit (link to Work in Malta article), you are immediately given residency in the country.
+The ordinary form of residency is meant for those who wish to work while living in the country.
+You would also register a tax residence in Malta to capitalize on the country’s low tax jurisdiction.
+Once you have found a job and applied (and been approved) for a Maltese work permit, you are immediately given residency in the country.
 This is valid for you and your spouse to legally live abroad in Malta long-term, though your spouse will have to apply separately for a work permit to hold a job.

 Retirement and Investment

-To retire abroad in Malta, U.S. and Canadian expats will need to opt for the Permanent Residency permit or, for higher net worth individuals, the Golden Visa or Citizenship Through Investment options (link to Invest in Malta).
+To retire abroad in Malta, U.S. and Canadian expats will need to opt for the Permanent Residency permit.
+High net worth individuals can also opt for the Golden Visa or explore Citizenship Through Investment options.

 It’s important to keep in mind that pension payments from foreign sources are taxed in Malta if they are remitted to the country.
-Due to favorable agreements with many nations around the world, you will likely not be subjected to double taxation, being taxed only on pension benefits in the country of residence.
+Having agreements with many nations worldwide, it’s unlikely that you’ll be subject to double taxation.
+Under most circumstances, you will only be taxed on the pension benefits in your country of residence.